 This is a very rare SUV in this country.
 In fact, our Durango is the only one with a “fire red” color in this country.
 We bought this brand new back in March of 2004.
 Our relatives back then were the official distributor of the Chrysler brand here in the Philippines.
 Its name is Transfarm Motors.
 Today that company only brings in Chinese car brands.
 Chrysler is now distributed by CATS Philippines today.
 But their service center in Mandaluyong is still owned by Transfarm, and that is why when the car gets its PMS or needs to be repaired, we get the best service!

 Now let’s take a review of this car.
 It has a 4.7 V8 engine.
-It is a very fast car.
+It is a very fast and powerful car.
 Our Durango can reach as much as 200 kph.
 In fact it has already reached that speed on the STAR Tollway when it was still brand new and the SCTEX back in November of 2008.
-It’s so fast that it had already become a target of speed cameras in NLEX the last time we took it out of town last year.
-Although, we use the Camry more often for out of town trips in recent years, we still use this Durango from time to time for out of town trips.
-In recent years, the government has become stricter in implementing speed limits on the expressways.
-This car is meant to be driven out of town, not in the city where traffic is horrendous.
-Although this car is useful in the city during the rainy season.
-I remember last June 13, it rained so hard that it caused flooding in UST where I study (floods are normal in UST during the rainy season).
-We happened to use this car, and we were thankful because we didn’t expect that it would rain very hard and flood.
+It’s so fast that it had already become a target of speed cameras in NLEX when we took it out of town one time.
+This car is meant to be driven out of town, not in the city where traffic is always bad.
+Although this car is useful in the city during the rainy season because of the roads being flooded.
+One time when I was still studying in UST, I happened to use this car and it rained so hard that day (UST always floods when it rains hard) I was thankful I happened to use this car, because we didn't expect it to rain hard and flood.

 Comfort for this SUV is below our expectations.
 The front is alright, but the back is not ideal for big people.
 The back part I believe is as uncomfortable as the Mitsubishi Pajero in the 1990s and early 2000s.
 This is an SUV that is meant to be driven, not to be chauffeured in.
 The comfort of the Ford Expedition is much better.
 Even a Montero Sport, as they say, has better legroom in the back.